-Amnesty
+Amnesty for Students

-The College strongly encourages students to report incidents violating the policy related to discrimination, harassment, sex-based harassment, and related inappropriate conduct.
+The College strongly encourages students to report incidents violating the policy related to discrimination, harassment, and related inappropriate conduct.
 The College's primary concern is the safety of the members of the college community, and it encourages behavior that demonstrates care and concern for members of the community.
-Accordingly, the College reserves the right to provide a reprieve from disciplinary actions for Complainants and other individuals who exhibit responsible and proactive behavior in reporting sex discrimination or other prohibited conduct or for students and/or employees acting as a witness during the formal grievance procedures.
+Accordingly, the College reserves the right to provide a reprieve from disciplinary actions for Complainants and other individuals who exhibit responsible and proactive behavior in reporting sex discrimination or other prohibited conduct or for students acting as a witness during the formal grievance procedures.
 The College may provide referrals to counseling and may require educational options, rather than disciplinary sanctions, in such cases.